 Sometimes colored hair can look fake like a costume—usually single process colors with no dimension.
 But, this ombre blue color looks like it could have grown straight from her scalp.
 The key is to melt different shades together to create fluidity and depth.

-Yes—denim hair is a thing now.
-But, somehow it works.
-The dark blue ombre mimics the varying colors in your favorite pair of blue jeans.
-While the clothing may be classic, this look is anything but, which makes it perfect for the woman looking for an edgier style.
+Yes — denim hair is a thing now.
+This dark blue ombre mimics the varying colors in your favorite pair of blue jeans.
+While the clothing may be classic, this look isn’t, which makes it perfect for the woman looking for an edgier style.

 Most people think that mermaid hair is only for long flowing locks, but this style shows that’s not the case.
 All you really need is texture to show off the variations in color; the wavy hair mimics the carefree waves of the ocean.